MuddSub/MuddSub/controls/README.md

 Then, you can set the setpoint by publishing to the `/robot_setpoint` topic.

 Currently, this is not a very streamlined experience, and you're unfortunately likely to run into bugs getting the simulator running.
 UWSim is great, but very picky, and this has only been tested on two machines.
-Please do not hesitate to email me (sisaacson AT hmc DOT edu) with any questions, and I'm happy to help you debug!
+Please do not hesitate to email Seth with any questions, and I'm happy to help you debug!

 ## Known Limitations
 - Currently, the tuning abilility of the control systems is very limited, as it must be hardcoded.
 This will be a good project for a new member in the fall.